-In order for the effects of reconciliation to be produced, a mere verbal declaration of the spouses is not sufficient, but it is necessary that the union be restored with a renewed spirit of mutual solidarity.
-Reconciliation in fact requires an effective resumption of conjugal cohabitation accompanied by a stable functional cohabitation to restore the affectio maritalis.
+In order for the effects of reconciliation to be produced, a mere verbal declaration by the spouses is not enough, but it is necessary that the couple's union be restored between them with a renewed spirit of mutual solidarity.
+De facto reconciliation requires an effective resumption of conjugal coexistence accompanied by stable cohabitation functional to the restoration of the affectio maritalis.

-Spiritual communion should be understood as the desire to reserve once again the position of an exclusive partner in life and to fulfill conjugal duties to the reconciled spouse.
+Spiritual communion is to be understood as the desire to reserve again the position of exclusive life partner for the reconciled spouse and to fulfill conjugal duties.

 In order for reconciliation to have legal effects, it is therefore necessary to reconstitute those circumstances which indicate the intention of the spouses to cancel the state of separation.

-When reconciliation occurs, the spouses may, by common consent, cease the effects of the separation sentence or of the approval of the consensual separation, without the need for the intervention of the judge.
-Reconciliation can in fact derive from an «express declaration by the spouses» or from «unequivocal behavior incompatible with the state of separation».
+When reconciliation occurs, the spouses can, by mutual agreement, terminate the effects of the separation sentence or the approval of the consensual separation, without the need for the intervention of the judge.
+Reconciliation can in fact derive from an "express declaration of the spouses" or from "unequivocal behavior incompatible with the state of separation".

 From a patrimonial point of view reconciliation overwhelms the effects of separation: the peace between the spouses determines the automatic replenishment of the legal communion, without prejudice to the acts carried out during the period of separation.

 But what if the reconciled spouses intend to separate again?
-The law provides that a new separation (both judicial and consensual approved) can be pronounced only in relation to new facts and behaviors, after reconciliation and this is motivated by the fact that reconciliation involves a serious assessment of the possibility of replenishing the unit family on the basis of an established breach and it is necessary to make that decision an irrelevance of the entire precedence and request, for the purposes of a further separation decision, that the same derives from behaviors and facts subsequent to reconciliation.
+The law provides that a new separation (both judicial and approved by consensus) can be pronounced only in relation to new facts and behaviors, which occurred after the reconciliation and this is motivated by the fact that the reconciliation implies a serious evaluation of the possibility of reconstituting unity. family on the basis of an ascertained breakup and it is necessary to ensure that this decision is irrelevant to all the previous ones and to request, for the purposes of a further ruling of separation, that it derives from behaviors and events subsequent to the reconciliation.

 Armando Cecatiello, Lawyer Milan and Rome.